joujou144/AZNIM-RAHMAN-Web-Developer-Apprentice/README.md

-# Blog-Portfolio
+# Thinkaholic.me
-A solo project - my first professional portfolio website built using HTML, CSS animations and JavaScript that showcases mu skills in coding, web design and a career change in tech
+A solo project - my first professional portfolio website built using HTML, CSS animations and JavaScript that showcases my skills in coding, web design and a career change in tech

 ## Demo